Industrial IoT

 Advantages

-Bridgemeter IoT enables remote monitoring, eliminating unnecessary calls from field staff.
+The Bridgemeter IoT enables remote monitoring, eliminating unnecessary calls from the field team.

 Automatic Alarms

-The Operations Center and those responsible receive alarms and notifications in real time, anticipating problems.
+The operations center and those in charge receive alarms and notifications in real time, anticipating problems.

 Increased Security

-By monitoring security parameters, Bridgemeter IoT can effectively protect a plant or high-value-added equipment.
+By monitoring safety parameters, the Bridgemeter IoT can effectively protect a plant or high-value equipment.

-Bridgemeter IoT has low operational and deployment costs and can be installed at hundreds of points, providing access to your company's customers.
+The Bridgemeter IoT has low operating and deployment costs and can be installed in hundreds of locations, providing access to your company's customers.

-Check out some of the equipment in our line that has already been approved for the Bridgemeter IoT (Internet of Things) solution.
+Check out some of the equipment from our product line that has already been certified for the Bridgemeter IoT (Internet of Things) solution

 Request a quote or more information using the form below.
 Our project managers are ready to offer consulting and assistance in specifying and configuring the IoT (Internet of Things) solution for your application.